 In the last few years, mobile development has become very influential and beneficial.
-Many different companies think about creating an app for their service (to, for example, ) or develop one as their product, which will become valuable for the users.
+Many different companies think about creating an app for their service (to, for example, streamline the cost management in their company) or develop one as their product, which will become valuable for the users.
 Both approaches are focused around the idea, that app development purpose is to bring you money.
 And it is definitely achieveable!

 When a company comes up with an idea for an app, their second thought should be: what technology should be used to make it (and even what technologies exist actually).
 When it comes to mobile apps development, the most popular technology recently is React Native, because the development is seemingly the cheapest and the fastest because of making one application for both Android and iOS.
 Usually, the thought of making a native app comes as the second one, but after considering the costs of development it is not as attractive because of the need of making two separate applications for both top mobile platforms.

 What if it isn’t the best approach?
 The decision of what technology should you use (Swift vs React Native) needs longer consideration because it is a very important part of the project.
 I would like to show you some pros and cons of both of these technologies, basing on my professional experience as an iOS Developer.
 But first of all…

 1. About the React Native vs Swift article author: who am I?